These Little Miss and Mr Men costumes are so easy to make and kids will love these costumes inspired by Mr Bump and Little Miss Giggles.

 Disclosure: I am a member of the Collective Bias™ Social Fabric® Community.
 This shop has been compensated as part of a social shopper insights study for Collective Bias™ and Cookies Kids #CBias #SocialFabric #CookiesKids

-They asked me to create costumes for them for Halloween, so after we went through pictures of each of the characters together we settled on Mr. Bump and Little Miss Giggles.
+They asked me to create costumes for them for Halloween, so after we went through pictures of each of the characters we settled on Mr. Bump and Little Miss Giggles.

 Once you have the basics, the next step is to create a cardboard head for the character.
 I didn’t have any large cardboard boxes handy that I could use so I headed to Michael’s and purchased a couple of large royal blue Elmer’s tri-fold display boards.